99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 define res. not yet supported, custom res from 3rd party.
 They are integrations backed by lambda functions

 CF stack sets:
-CRUD stacks across multiple accounts and regions with a single operation
+CRUD stacks across multiple accounts and regions with a single operation, the developer can deploy the same CloudFormation stack to multiple regions without additional application code. ex: for geographic load testing of an API.

 CF Dynamic references:
 Reference external vals stored in System Manager, Parameter Store and Secrets Manager within Cloud Formation templates.